microsoft/trident/README.md

 First, the OS image payload needs to be made available for Trident to operate on as a local file.
-For example, the OS image can be bundled with the installer OS and referenced from the initial host configuration as follows:
+For example, the OS image can be bundled with the installer OS and referenced from the initial Host Configuration as follows:

 ```yaml
 hostConfiguration: